FriendsOfSymfony/FOSRestBundle/UPGRADING-3.0.md

    `getTemplate()`, `getTemplateData()`, and `getTemplateVar()` methods of the `View\View` class have been removed.

- * The default value of the `fos_rest.view.force_redirects` option has been changed to the empty array.
-Setting it to another value leads to an exception.

  * The default value of the `fos_rest.body_listener` option has been changed from enabled to disabled.

  * The `setMaxDepth()` method has been removed from the `Context` class.
 Use the